ozi26/AWS-projects/Real-Time Visitor Counter with Logs/README.md

   + Allow headers: `Content-Type`
   + Expose headers: (leave empty)
   + Save.
-  + Deploy (HTTP APIs auto-create a $default stage, but ensure you Deploy or Publish if prompted).
+  + Deploy (create a new stage before you deploy).

-+ Find your Invoke URL

-  + In the API’s Stages (likely $default), copy the Invoke URL.
-  + Your full endpoint will be: (https://<api-id>.execute-api.<region>.amazonaws.com/joke)
 ---
-Step 4️⃣
+Step 5️⃣
 Build the Frontend (single file).
 Create a new file on your PC: `index.html` (any folder).
 Paste the complete html code and change the API GATEWAY URL.

 + (Optional) Host the frontend on Amazon S3 (Static Website)